 Frequently Asked Questions

-Secondary students: You should be aware that because of your major/minor teaching area considerations, placement is quite complex and as a result there are generally limited available options within your required region with your required teaching areas.
-Meeting the QCT requirements of the Secondary program and locating a suitable Queensland learning site as outlined in the PEx Essentials are the two priority criteria.
+Secondary Education Preservice Teachers: You need to be aware that because of your teaching area considerations placement can be quite complex.
+Depending upon your teaching areas there may be limited options within your required geographical region.
+Meeting the QCT requirements of the Secondary program and locating a suitable Queensland learning site as outlined in the Professional Experience (PEx) Essentials are the two priority criteria.

 - Close family members / friends are employed.